 It is possible to override the default Pally path planning by implementing custom movement for one or more specific box positions, or even replace the default path planning in the entire project.
 It is also possible to implement custom code to sort out boxes from the conveyor that should not be palletized, based on a project-specific signal or quality check.
 Refer to callbacks for further details.

-4.5.7 - Path storage offline database - verified patterns
+4.5.7 - Pattern verification